Anthony Yigit

-Anthony Yigit (born 1 September 1991) is a Swedish professional boxer.
+Anthony Yigit (born 1 September 1991) is a Swedish professional boxer who challenged for the IBF light welterweight title in 2018.
 As an amateur, following his success in 2011 World Amateur Boxing Championships, Yigit qualified for the 2012 Summer Olympics.

 He is of Turkish, Finnish and Russian descent.
 He is a member of Hammarby IF and regularly trains with the club.

 Olympics

 At the 2012 Summer Olympics, Yigit reached the second round, where he lost to Denys Berinchyk.

 Professional career

 Yigit turned pro by signing with promotional company Team Sauerland in 2013.
 Touted as one of the most talented Swedish prospects in a while and a great addition to the 'Nordic Fight Nights' event organized by Team Sauerland, he went on to win his pro debut in Denmark on 13 April 2013.

-On February 11, 2017, Yigit fought against veteran boxer Lenny Daws for the vacant European Super Lightweight title.
+On 11 February 2017, Yigit fought against veteran boxer Lenny Daws for the vacant European Super Lightweight title.
 Despite the hostile crowd in the UK, Yigit managed to masterfully outbox Daws to capture the title.

 In 2017, Yigit had two notable unanimous decision wins against Spaniard Sandor Martin and Brit Joe Hughes, which would eventually lead him to entering the junior welterweight World Boxing Super Series tournament.
 These wins in 2017 would subsequently lead to Yigit being named 'Champion of the Year' by the European Boxing Union for 2017.